Overview

 The following utility programs are also included in this distribution:

-• OptLigandInDU: Optimizes a ligand in a rigid protein active site, suitable for large scale screening.
+• OptLigandInDU: Optimizes a ligand in a rigid protein active site, making it suitable for large scale screening.

-• OptimizeDU: Optimizes a protein-ligand complex in a design unit, allowing the protein to be partially flexible, suitable for lead optimization.
+• OptimizeDU: Optimizes a protein-ligand complex in a design unit, allowing the protein to be partially flexible, making it suitable for lead optimization.